Bread Machine Chelsea Buns

 1 3/4 ounce soft light brown sugar (scant 1/4 cup)

-1 tsp ground mixed spice (see recipe in right hand column)
+1 tsp ground mixed spice (see notes)

 melted butter